jonghall/image-import/readme.md

 >     snapshots                                                   [Beta] List all snapshots

 ### Image conversion process
-- **setup-image-server.sh** installs the required plugins, tools, etc to create a centos7 based server to be used for the image-conversion.
 - **create-image.sh <server>** creates a snapshot based on a server name, mounts a new volume created from the snapshot,converts to QCOW2, and then imports it into remote image library in other region.
 - **create-image-background.sh** runs in the background, using a REDIS queue, executes image-conversion jobs in the background.
 Can be used to run multiple current conversion jobs, and to scale horizontally to multiple servers
-- **add-server.sh <server** add server to REDIS queue to be converted by create-image-background.sh.
+- **add-server.sh <server>** add server to REDIS queue to be converted by create-image-background.sh.

 1. Initiate a snapshot of specified server boot volume
 2. Create volume from snapshot and attaches to image server